16 Various Types of Cactus Flowers (with Pictures)

 Flowering Time | Spring, summer |

-Peanut Cactus (Echinopsis Chamaecereus) is one of the rarest cactuses that exist.
-They seem prickly but are soft to touch.
-This cactus is around 6 inches high in its mature size.
+The Peanut Cactus (Echinopsis chamaecereus) is one of the rarest species.
+They seem prickly but are soft to the touch.
+The cactus is around 6 inches tall in its mature size.
 It blooms around spring or summer and has red, slightly orange flowers.
-It’s a low-maintenance plant that can be grown both outdoors and indoors.
-It requires cooler temperatures to prosper during summer but cannot stand frost.
-It requires full sun to prosper, like most other cactus species.

 - Low maintenance